KMaxKR/KMaxKR/README.md

 - 👋 Hi, I’m @KMaxKR
 - 👀 I’m interested in Java developer
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me: on linkedIn

 <!---
 KMaxKR/KMaxKR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.